Tyrrrz/Tyrrrz.me/data/blog/wpf-frontend-using-ammyui/index.md

 }
 ```

-You can also specify binding source using a special `from` keyword.
+You can also specify the binding source using a special `from` keyword.
 Here's how you can easily bind to a property of a different control:

 ```javascript
 TextBlock "OtherTextBlock" {